I can tell she is happy by the way she wags her tail

 Nothing extreme, of course, just enough mellow to trim the edge

-I start to fixate on the horizontal line that seperates the water from the sky
+I start to fixate on the horizontal line that separates the water from the sky

 How can anything in nature be so perfectly geometric?